VegaDeftwing/OpGuidesHugoSrc/content/Other/Conlangs/neography.md

 In either case, the notes can carry a lot of added information - pitch bend (now sometimes per-note) and multiple data streams to represent the virtual turning of knobs.
 That interface is a writing system of sorts - you could even argue different input devices and instruments, as long as they're just giving a computer digital data, are really just different writing utensils.

-There have been some efforts to make new music notation systems [Hummingbird](https://www.hummingbirdnotation.com) and [Clairnote](https://clairnote.org) both make moderate improvements (depending on who you ask) to the existing common music notation system, but don't really attempt to totally reinvent the wheel.
+There have been some efforts to make new music notation systems [Hummingbird](https://www.hummingbirdnotation.com) and [Clairnote](https://clairnote.org) both make changes (which may be good or bad, depending on who you ask) to the existing common music notation system, but don't really attempt to totally reinvent the wheel.
 [Dodeka](https://www.dodekamusic.com) goes a bit further, but mostly feels like an advert for a piano that just flattens the keybed.
 Regardless, I think there is value in at least trying to make a system easier to read and write even if it doesn't improve the overall flexibility.

 To avoid loosing the thread here though, there's still a problem here.
 The only *true* writing system for modern music production that caries the information about the tracks is now whatever interface the software provides.

 I should also point out there are other musical notation systems from cultures I am less familiar with.
 The [Musical Notation Wikipedia page](https://en.wikipedia.org/wiki/Musical_notation) shows some of these, but I'm not even sure how to go about research most of these in depth.
 This also ties into how the term "music theory" isn't very good at describing modern music so much as [the harmonic style of 18th century European musicians (Adam Neely, YouTube)](https://www.youtube.com/watch?v=Kr3quGh7pJA).

 It seems like the shared, universal language isn't all that shared or all that universal - let alone flexible enough to convey what we need.

+I'm also not going to pretend that I know enough to take my own crack at making something that's better outside of maybe one nieche use case.
+[Tantacrul recently made a video](https://www.youtube.com/watch?v=Eq3bUFgEcb4) where he very persusaviely arguess that while what we have has it's flaws, it's currently pretty much the best option there is.
+He rightfully pointing out that while a lot of digital music is produced in a piano roll today, no musician would want to try to read that as notation live to perform a piece, and has similar rebuttles for other points I've made.
+He also points out that many, many, many tech bros have thought "Hey, I can do better" without actually understanding why things are the way they are often resulting in them making notation systems which are dramatically less flexible or usable.

 I'm not sure what a new language for expression music would like nor do I know how software for writing it would maintain a reasonable degree of usability, but I did find some interesting existing tools that give it a good shot: